Driving in Cyprus: What to Know Before You Rent a Car

 The rules that matter

-• Seatbelts are mandatory front and back, and children under five can’t sit in the front.
+- Seatbelts are mandatory front and back, and children under five must ride in an approved child seat in the back, not the front.

-• Headlights aren’t needed by day, but switch them on in the Troodos tunnels and at dusk.
+- Headlights aren’t needed by day, but switch them on from half an hour before sunset to half an hour before sunrise, and in the Troodos tunnels at any time.

 Driving and parking practicalities

-• Petrol vs distances: the island is small — Paphos to Ayia Napa is about 2.5 hours — so you rarely need a full tank for a day out.
+- Distances: the island is small.
+Paphos to Ayia Napa is about 2.5 hours, so you rarely need a full tank for a day out.

 The bottom line

 Renting a car in Cyprus is the right call for almost every visitor: the island rewards exploring, and public transport doesn’t.
-Book an automatic, stay left, keep your rental out of the north, and you’ll have one of the most relaxed road-trip islands in the Mediterranean at your disposal.
+Book an automatic, give the left-hand driving a day to settle in, think twice before taking the rental north, and Cyprus turns into one of the more relaxed, toll-free road-trip islands left in the Mediterranean.

 Ready to book your car?